-As a Ready Responder, you will also receive your Ready Responder Kit which includes a Responder uniform and ID badge.
+As a Ready Responder, you will also receive your Ready Responder ID badge.

-Your Ready Responder Kit will be mailed to the primary mailing address that you have listed in your Responder profile.
-Kits that are returned due to an incorrect address listed in your profile will be held at our office for you to pick up - they will not be mailed twice.
+Your Ready Responder ID will be mailed to the primary mailing address that you have listed in your Responder profile.
+IDs that are returned due to an incorrect address listed in your profile will be held at our office for you to pick up - they will not be mailed twice.

 The State MRC Program is responsible for tracking Road to Readiness and issuing Responder ID badges.
 Any questions can be directed to your State Administrators at firstname.lastname@example.org.